searxng/searxng/docs/admin/installation-apache.rst

     https://httpd.apache.org/docs/current/mod/mod_proxy.html

-This section explains how to set up a SearXNG site using the HTTP server Apache_.
+This section explains how to set up a SearXNG instance using the HTTP server Apache_.
-If you have used the :ref:`installation scripts` and do not have any preference you can install the :ref:`SearXNG site <apache searxng site>` using :ref:`searxng.sh <searxng.sh overview>`:
+If you did use the :ref:`installation scripts` and do not have any special preferences you can install the :ref:`SearXNG site <apache searxng site>` using :ref:`searxng.sh <searxng.sh overview>`: